 Effective January 1, 2002, gross receipts derived from providing telecommunications services became subject to a 6% State sales and use tax.
-Prior to the law change, local telecommunications services were subject to a 3% State sales tax rate and a 3.22% utility franchise tax rate; intrastate long distance calls were exempt.
+Prior to the law change, local telecommunications services were subject to a 3% State sales tax rate and a 3.22% utility franchise tax rate; intrastate long distance calls were taxed at 6.5% and interstate long distance calls were exempt.
 Telecommunications services include local, interstate, intrastate, toll, private telecommunications, and mobile telecommunications services.

-Effective for sales made on or after January 1, 2004, modular homes are subject to a 2.5% State sales and use tax rate under G.S.
-105-164.4(a)(8).
-Twenty percent (20%) of the taxes collected under this statute is distributed to counties.
-G.S.
-105-164.44G [Prior to the law change, modular homes were taxed at the 2% State sales and use tax rate under G.S.
-105-164.4(a)(1a).]
+Effective for sales made on or after January 1, 2004, modular homes are subject to a 2.5% State sales and use tax rate under § 105-164.4(a)(8).
+Twenty percent (20%) of the taxes collected under this statute is distributed to counties. § 105-164.44G [Prior to the law change, modular homes were taxed at the 2% State sales and use tax rate under § 105-164.4(a)(1a).]